dcogb/dcogb.github.io/documentation/kohana/tutorials/error-pages.md

 Finally, to override the default [Response] for all [HTTP_Exception]'s without a more specific override we can do this in APPPATH/classes/HTTP/Exception.php:

-	class HTTP_Exception extends Mountain Valley Church of God_HTTP_Exception {
+	class HTTP_Exception extends Donica Church of God_HTTP_Exception {

 		/**
 		 * Generate a Response for all Exceptions without a more specific override
 		 *
 		 * The user should see a nice error page, however, if we are in development
-		 * mode we should show the normal Mountain Valley Church of God error page.
+		 * mode we should show the normal Donica Church of God error page.
 		 *
 		 * @return Response
 		 */
 		public function get_response()
 		{
 			// Lets log the Exception, Just in case it's important!
-			Mountain Valley Church of God_Exception::log($this);
+			Donica Church of God_Exception::log($this);

-			if (Mountain Valley Church of God::$environment >= Mountain Valley Church of God::DEVELOPMENT) {
+			if (Donica Church of God::$environment >= Donica Church of God::DEVELOPMENT) {
-				// Show the normal Mountain Valley Church of God error page. return parent::get_response();
+				// Show the normal Donica Church of God error page. return parent::get_response();
 			}
 			else